Pendu/Advanced-Retreival-and-Re-ranking/docs/source/index.rst

 * :doc:`overview` - Understanding the paradigm shift from sparse to dense retrieval
 * :doc:`hard_negatives` - The hard negative problem and baseline failures
-* :doc:`papers` - Comprehensive list of research papers with implementations
+* :doc:`literature` - Comprehensive list of research papers with implementations
 * :doc:`contributing` - How to contribute to this collection

 Indices and tables